 NEW THINKING - MOJO - INNOVATION

-Following on from the success of Interconnect (see below) we are delighted to announce an additional 'free' online event with Gary Bertwistle.
-In conversation with Simon Arrowsmith, it will be delivered live from Sydney, Australia on 14th July - 10AM BST
+Following on from the success of Interconnect (see below) we were thrilled to host an additional 'free' online event with Gary Bertwistle live from Sydney, Australia on the 14th July

 "The Pandemic Stole my MOJO...what do I do now?"

-As we return to the workplace this event is an amazing chance to explore how we THINK DIFFERENTLY and keep our MOJO to thrive in the new world!
+As we return to the workplace this event was an amazing chance to explore how we THINK DIFFERENTLY and keep our MOJO to thrive in the new world!

 - How to reset and realign after the pandemic

 - Essential mindset fundamentals to we can make to embrace the daily changes to life

 - Tangible steps to fuel your personal and company recovery in response to the impact of the virus